Marek-Kazimierczak/Movie-Finder/README.md

 ```
 Then your default browser will open automatically and run the app on a local server.
 Finally, you can view **Movie Finder** in the browser -  http://localhost:3000/.

+## This project is already deployed.
+You can search for your favorite movie right away in here: http://moviefinderapp.surge.sh/